nasa/CompDam_DGD/readme.md

 Conda stores python packages in containers called environments.
 Create a new environment:
 ```
-$ conda create --name pyextmod python=2.7
+$ conda create --name compdam python=2.7
 ```
 and switch to your new environment:
 ```
-$ source activate pyextmod
+$ source activate compdam
 ```
-which will add `(pyextmod)` to the prompt.
+which will add `(compdam)` to the prompt.
 Install `numpy`, `matplotlib`, and `f90wrap` by typing:
 ```
-(pyextmod) $ conda install numpy matplotlib f90wrap
+(compdam) $ conda install numpy matplotlib f90wrap
 ```
 After typing 'y' in response to the prompt asking if you would like to proceed, Conda will install `f90wrap` and all of its dependencies.
 This completes the setup process.
 These steps only need to be executed once.

 Note, you can exit the Conda environment by typing `source deactivate`.
-When you open a new session, you will need to activate the conda environment by typing `source activate pyextmod`.
+When you open a new session, you will need to activate the conda environment by typing `source activate compdam`.

 ### Example usage
 This section describes how to compile CompDam into a python extension module and run a simple example.

 The relevant files are in the `pyextmod` directory, so set `pyextmod` as your current working directory.

 The bash shell is required.
 Type `bash` to open a bash shell session if you are using a different shell.
-Activate the environment in which you have installed the dependencies listed above, e.g. `source activate testing_pyextmod`.
+Activate the environment in which you have installed the dependencies listed above, e.g. `source activate compdam`.

 Next compile the python extension module by executing `make` in the `pyextmod` directory as follows:
 ```
-(pyextmod) CompDam_DGD/pyextmod> make
+(compdam) CompDam_DGD/pyextmod> make
 ```

 When you execute `make`, the Fortran modules in the `for` directory are compiled to object files, the shared library `_CompDam_DGD.so` is built, and the Python extension module interface `CompDam_DGD.py` is created.
 A large amount of output is given in the terminal.
 After the module is created, most of the functionality of CompDam is available in python with `import CompDam_DGD`.